-The Belfast store is in the former Habitat building in Arthur House on Arthur Street, between Donegall Place and the new Victoria Square Shopping Centre; as elsewhere, it offers all of the classy clothes, giftware, books and household items Avoca is famous for (including some of the beautiful handwoven rugs from the looms in their original mill at Avoca village), and there is a kitchen shop, food hall, café and bakery, which is in operation from 6am daily.
+The Belfast store is between Donegall Place and the popular Victoria Square Shopping Centre; as elsewhere, it offers all of the classy clothes, giftware, books and household items Avoca is famous for (including some of the beautiful handwoven rugs from the looms in their original mill at Avoca village), and there is a kitchen shop, food hall, café and bakery, which is in operation from 6am daily.
 Although slightly bigger, it will feel very familiar to anyone who knows the flagship Dublin store.

 The restaurant is on the first floor, with the usual pleasant décor and well spaced tables, but also a highly unusual feature - a glass-walled cheese room, which is tempered for the cheeses, making a practical and very interesting addition.